elenavolpato/elenaawesome/docs/_posts/2021-06-14-kata-challenges.md

   return result;
 }
 ```

-**Starting today, June 14th, I'm gonna ~~try to~~ do one kata per day.** [This is the one I'm working today.](https://www.codewars.com/kata/551dc350bf4e526099000ae5/train/javascript) And hopefully, next week I'll have a new post with 7 kata challenges!
+I believe that doing these challenges daily will help practice and build "muscle" in javacript. **Starting today, June 14th, I'm gonna ~~try to~~ do one kata per day.** [This is the one I'm working today](https://www.codewars.com/kata/551dc350bf4e526099000ae5/train/javascript).
+And hopefully, next week I'll have a new post with 7 kata challenges!

-_The post picture is the sunset in Tempelhofer Feld._
+_The post picture is the sunset in Tempelhofer Feld, Berlin._